-PUBLISHED ADMISSION NUMBER ("PAN")
+Published Admission Number ("PAN")

 The Year 12 capacity is 150.
-The published admission number ("PAN") for external candidates in Year 12 is 20.
+The published admission number ("PAN") for external candidates in Year 12 is 0.

-This means that at least 20 places will be available for external candidates who meet the minimum academic entry requirements.
-If more applications are received from external candidates who meet the minimum academic entry requirements compared to the places available, the oversubscription criteria below will apply in order to allocate places.
-However, where current Year 11 students take up places elsewhere or do not meet the academic standard required for entry to the Sixth Form, additional places will be offered to external candidates up to the Year 12 capacity of 150 in accordance with the required general Sixth Form entry requirements and the oversubscription criteria.
+Where current Year 11 students take up places elsewhere or do not meet the academic standard required for entry to the Sixth Form, additional places may be offered to external candidates up to the Year 12 capacity of 150 in accordance with the required general Sixth Form entry requirements and the oversubscription criteria.